aermilina/userlist_realmond/README.md

-This is a [Next.js](https://nextjs.org/) project
+##Description
+This is a simple test application to show the creating of the list and the developemt of the client-side search by the list

-I have used getStaticProps to request data
+I have used getServerside props to request data
 The search is realised by custom React Hook
 The design of the app is realised by use of tailwind.css